cmallwitz/Financials-Extension/README.md

 spreadsheets - currently supporting Yahoo's, Financial Times' and Google's (without FX data) finance websites using old-fashioned web scraping.

+### Feedback requested:

+Please provide about using the extension here: https://github.com/cmallwitz/Financials-Extension/issues/10

 ### System requirements:

 This extension requires the following Python 3 packages (on top of standard libs): dateutil, pytz, pyparsing.
 These are